 A bite of this will send those endorphins rushing in and the pressure rushing out.
 Avoid varieties with high sugar and milk content and go for ones that have 70% cocoa content or more.

 Both delicious and dense in protein, it is considered a ‘complete’ source of protein that will keep you strong when you are feeling weak.

 Swap your coffee for black tea to avoid a caffeine crash and lower your stress hormones.

 10. Peanut Butter

-A spoonful of peanut butter will boost your energy; it has a healthy combination of fats, protein, and fiber that’ll keep you full and your blood-sugar level stable.
+A spoonful of peanut butter will boost your energy — it has a healthy combination of fats, protein, and fibre that will keep you full and your blood-sugar level stable.

 - Read Next